This roasted parsnip puree is mixed with caramelized onions. It’s sweet from the onions with just a little bit of that distinct parsnip flavor.

 Regardless, it came out delicious.

-We ate it with tofu and broccoli and channeled our true inner hippie for the night, but this would’ve been really awesome with a pork tenderloin or roasted chicken.
-I just happened to have neither on hand.
+We ate it with tofu and broccoli and channeled our true inner hippie for the night, but this would’ve been really awesome with a pork tenderloin, roasted chicken or steak.

 I happen to like them much better this way.